CharlieInRain/docs-site/docs/smart-chain/wallet/extension/add-asset.md

 # How to Add a  Token
 ## How to Add Pegged Token

-By default, Binance Chain Extension wallet will only show BNB your balance.
+By default, BNB Beacon Chain Extension wallet will only show BNB your balance.

 - Open Extension wallet and click `Assets` to see the tokens in your wallet.